SonaGheevarghese/u3216190_Assignment1/README.md

 When a train is approaching the crossing or if a vehicle is still present on the tracks, the gates automatically lower to prevent accidents.
 They only rise once the train has fully passed and the tracks are clear, ensuring that it is completely safe for vehicles to cross.

+# Objective:
-The main objective of this project is to minimize human error, reduce traffic delays, and enhance overall reliability at railway crossings.
+The main objective of this project is to minimise human error, reduce traffic delays, and enhance overall reliability at railway crossings.

 The system can be implemented on hardware platforms such as Arduino or Raspberry Pi, or simulated in software tools like Logisim, Proteus, or Python, making it adaptable for both educational and practical applications.